YicongHong/Discrete-Continuous-VLN/README.md

 ### Adapted MP3D Connectivity Graphs in Continuous Environments

-We adapt the MP3D connectivity graphs defined for the discrete environments to the continuous Habitat-MP3D environments, such that all nodes are positioned in open space and all edges on the graph are fully traversable by an agent (VLN-CE configurations).
+We adapt the MP3D connectivity graphs defined for the discrete environments to the continuous Habitat-MP3D environments, such that all nodes are positioned in open space and all edges on the graph are fully traversable by an agent (with [VLN-CE configursations](https://github.com/jacobkrantz/VLN-CE/tree/master/habitat_extensions/config)).
+Please refer to Section 4.2 and Appendices A.1 in [our paper](https://arxiv.org/abs/2203.02764) for more details.

-Link to download the [adapted connectivity graphs](https://drive.google.com/file/d/1FDJzwne0KgoHvLHyBRuXMIqLD_BW-UrM/view?usp=sharing)
+Link to download the [adapted connectivity graphs](https://drive.google.com/file/d/1FDJzwne0KgoHvLHyBRuXMIqLD_BW-UrM/view?usp=sharing).

+Each file for a specific MP3D scene contains the positions of a set of nodes and edges connecting two adjacent nodes.
+From the node ids, you will find nodes inherited from the original graph, as well as new nodes added by us to complete the graph.

 ## Running